 Ethics scandals have plagued our federal courts for decades.
-Clerks accuse federal judges of sexual misconduct with little to no recourse.
-Supreme Court Justices accept lavish international trips and fail to file basic financial disclosure reports.
+Supreme Court Justices accept lavish international trips and fail to file basic financial disclosures.
 Judges and justices alike sit in cases in which they own individual stock in the parties-and in cases that could directly affect their spouses.

 These ethics breaches have real consequences for Americans' faith in the federal judiciary.
-Last year, public trust in the judicial branch dropped 13 points.
-At the same time, America's approval of the Supreme Court has fallen to all-time lows.
+America's approval of the Supreme Court is at an all-time low.
+Public trust in the judicial branch overall dropped 7 points last year.
 Our federal courts-which depend on the public's confidence for their very legitimacy-are in trouble.